hansmarco/guacamole/hummus.md

-# A recipe for hummus is horrible
+# A recipe for hummus is horrible and I want to include this change!

 - chickpeas
 - tahini